BlackBoxVision/mvp-helpers/README.md

 - **getPresenter** → simple getter, to make your access to the presenter more cleaner.

+- **onPresenterCreated** → In this method you should attach the view to the presenter in order to start working.

 ##Some notes on ButterKnife

 The standard **ButterKnife** library is included by default.
 But there is a missing point, you have to add in your app **build.gradle** file the annotation procesor, if not, @Bind annotations won't work: